bingoohuang/jj/README.md

 A quick comparison of jj to [jq](https://stedolan.github.io/jq/).
 The test [json file](https://github.com/tidwall/sf-city-lots-json) is 180MB file of 206,560 city parcels in San Francisco.

-*Tested on a 2015 Macbook Pro running jq 1.5 and jj 1.0.0*
+*Tested on a 2018 Macbook Pro running jq 1.6 and jj 1.0.0*

-#### Get the lot number for the parcel at index 10000
+#### Get a lot of number for the parcel at index 10000

 ```sh
 [ 00:26:20 ] ❯ time cat citylots.json | jq -cM ".features[10000].properties.LOT_NUM"